 01Increase Your Temperature Settings

-To test the temperature of your refrigerator, place a thermometer in a glass of water, and check it the next day (or after the fridge has been closed for eight hours).
+To test the temperature of your refrigerator, place a thermometer in a glass of water, and check it the next day (or after the fridge has been closed for at least eight hours).
 To test the temperature of your freezer, place a thermometer between two frozen foods; then, check it after eight hours.

 Note: It can take up to 24 hours for a temperature change to take effect.

 Want to save even more?
 According to the Food and Drug Administration, refrigerator settings can safely be set as high as 40°F, while freezer settings can be set as high as 5°F.

 02Turn Off the Ice Maker

 Fridges manufactured after 1993 often include a switch that lets you choose between an exterior moisture-reducing mode and an energy-saving mode.
 What's the difference?
 Set your fridge to the exterior moisture-reducing mode and a heater will kick on to keep condensation off the outside of the fridge; set your fridge to the energy-saving mode and it won't -- an energy-savings of 5-10%.

 Note: If you have a newer refrigerator, it may have automatic moisture control, which eliminates exterior condensation without the use of a heater.

 04Don't Store Stuff on Top of the Fridge

 Placing cereal boxes and other junk on top of your refrigerator could block heat from escaping, and cause the compressor to work harder than it's supposed to – that's not good for your electric bill or the lifespan of your fridge.